 - Tank settlement

-About the first two, i.e. Nozzle’s thermal movements and Nozzle flexibility, we all are well aware, and therefore I will not be covering these in this article.
+About the first two, i.e. Nozzle’s thermal movements and Nozzle flexibility, we all are well aware, therefore I will not be covering these in this article.

 We will see other two effects, about which we may not be aware, or if aware, not very clear how to model these in Caesar and take care of these along with Nozzle’s thermal movements, and Nozzle flexibility.

-So first in the current article we will see Nozzle Rotation due to tank bulging.
+So first in the current article, we will see Nozzle Rotation due to tank bulging.

 What is this Tank Bulging?

-This is called bulging of tank shell.
+This is called the bulging of the tank shell.

-However the main difference is due to tank diameter only.
+However, the main difference is due to tank diameter only.

 How Tank Bulging is calculated?

-The intent of 36 m diameter condition is to inform the user that the bulging effect is significant in large diameter tanks, which code has considered as above 36 m diameter, hence put as mandatory.
+The intent of the 36 m diameter condition is to inform the user that the bulging effect is significant in large diameter tanks, which the code has considered as above 36 m diameter, hence put as mandatory.

 - Piping shall be rotated through 90° as close to the tank wall as practical.
-2D (D=outer diameter of pipe) spool may be provided to avoid elbow stiffening due to flanged elbow.
+2D (D=outer diameter of the pipe) spool may be provided to avoid elbow stiffening due to a flanged elbow.
 This is shown in Fig. 4